Headstorm/Interview/challenges/DataScienceChallenge.md

-By analyzing location, time, weather and environmental data to label events, we have a unique opportunity to advance the state of technology to understand the connection between activities and meteorological seasons with the possibility of generating a significant economic impact.
+By analyzing location, time, weather and environmental data to label events, we have a unique opportunity to advance the state of technology to understand the connection between events and meteorological seasons with the possibility of generating a significant economic impact.

 ### Evaluation
 For each `(longitude, latitude, time)` 3-tuple in the given training set, which represents the location and time